chunhong1/genetic-algorithm/README.md

 # Genetic Algorithm

-If there is a problem with opening `GA.cpp` with Dev-C++, you might need to use other text editors such as Visual Studio.
+If there is a problem with opening `GA.cpp` or `PSO.cpp` with Dev-C++, you might need to use other text editors.

 To generate the `.exe` file with manual C++ compilation:
 ```sh